11 Awesome Dining Room Mirror Ideas

 Formal dining room with a thick in group of wall mirrors, candle chandelier, table set for dinner

 This gorgeous neutral grey dining room has great elements.
 Each piece is carefully thought out, from the grey table and upholstered chairs to the contemporary metal chandelier to the wall decor.
-On one wall, nine perfectly framed prints hang.
-On the opposite wall are three identically framed mirrors.
-The mirrors not only reflect the light but the art on the opposite wall.
-No matter which side of the table you're on, you'll see the images.
-What a great idea.

 Let Your Dining Room Reflect Your Taste

 Dining rooms can be extra formal with gold and gilt or effortlessly casual with rustic barn wood.
-Whichever is your personal style, don't discount the use of a mirror for reflection, space enhancement, and visual interest.
-Mirrors never go out of style, and for the most part, the mirror itself is a relatively inexpensive purchase.
-(Some framing can be quite expensive, though.)
+Whichever is your style, don’t discount the use of a mirror for reflection, space enhancement, and visual interest.

 If you enjoyed this post here at HomeDecorBliss.com, then please visit a few others that may help you on your design journey: